hltcoe/PredPatt/doc/references.md

 * Drew Reisinger, Rachel Rudinger, Francis Ferraro, Craig Harman, Kyle Rawlins, and Benjamin Van Durme.
 2015.
   Semantic proto-roles.
 In TACL, volume 3.

+* Rachel Rudinger and Benjamin Van Durme.
+2014.
+  Is the Stanford Dependency Representation Semantic?
+  ACL Workshop on EVENTS.

 * Lenhart K. Schubert.
 2002.
   Can we derive general world knowledge from texts?
   In International Conference on Human Language Technology Research.